 Witchdoctor is a online entertainment magazine.

-It is NZ’s only portal for reliable and up-front reviews of and articles about technology products (hi-fi, AV, gadgets, cameras and more) and associated ephemera (CDs, DVDs).
+Witchdoctor is NZ’s only portal for reliable, intelligent and up-front reviews of and articles about music, film, television, technology products (hi-fi, AV, gadgets, cameras and more) and associated ephemera.

-Witchdoctor is about the technology products that you use every day: those that you watch, listen to, look through and touch.
+Witchdoctor is about the technology that you use every day: those that you watch, listen to, look through and touch.
 Witchdoctor is geared towards interested, normal consumers rather than that tiny minority of tech-geeks.

 Of key importance is that our reviews have integrity: they are honest, and not influenced by commercial imperatives.
 Space will be provided for ‘right of reply’ should product suppliers feel aggrieved by our assessments.

 Gary Steel writes and edits.
 He has been subjecting the NZ public to his withering opinions on music and pop culture since 1978, where he began his journalism career at the now defunct Evening Post (now it’s called the Dominion Post).
 After that painful experience, Gary published and edited scabrous Wellington rags IT and T.O.M before a brief (18 month) stop-over at TVNZ “publicising” its entertainment shows.
 After that painful experience, he was journalist/editor, editor, then managing editor over a 6 year period for NZ’s “most popular, ever, ever” pop culture publication, RTR Countdown magazine.
 After that demoralising experience, Steel “retired” into his own project: a highly specialised record shop-cum-coffee-shop-cum venue, Beautiful Music.
 After that financially depleting experience, Steel reinvented himself as editor of NZ technology magazine Tone, where he hung on for dear life for 5 years.
-After that (censored) experience, Steel hankered to get back to writing, and enjoyed freelancing for a variety of publications, including Metro, where he is the music and reviewer, and Deals On Wheels, where he selects a “shiny new things” spread each four weeks.
+After that (censored) experience, Steel hankered to get back to writing, and enjoyed freelancing for a variety of publications, including Metro, where he is the music reviewer, and Deals On Wheels, where he selects a “shiny new things” spread each four weeks.
 Gary also writes for NZ music history site AudioCulture.

 Gary ‘Stereonerd’ Steel reckons he’s reviewed roughly 15,000 albums over the past 35 years, and hopes that he won’t live to see the death of the most perfectly formed mass market listening experience.
 Not that he wants to die, you understand.